krzysztof-gzocha/pingor/README.md

 WorkingDirectory=/full/path/to/pingor/dir # EDIT THIS
 ExecStart=/full/path/to/pingor/exec # EDIT THIS
 Restart=on-abort
+Environment=AWS_ACCESS_KEY_ID=....YOUR KEY..... # EDIT THIS
+Environment=AWS_SECRET_ACCESS_KEY=....YOUR SECRET..... # EDIT THIS

 [Install]
 WantedBy=multi-user.target
 ```
-After configuring it you can inspect the logs to check for connection disruption
+After configuring it you can inspect the logs (or AWS DynamoDB) to check for connection disruption

+# Using AWS DynamoDB
+In order to persist reconnection events to AWS DynamoDB you have to specify your access and secret keys as environment variables.
+If you are running pinGOr with the help of systemd you can specify them in `pingor.service` file.

+# Why?
+I have signed SLA agreement with my ISP, but didn't have any tool to actually know if there was any connection-related problem, while the PC was running and I was away.

 # Known issues
 - Was not tested on Windows